MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/10-summary.md

 Gitflow is ideally suited for projects that have a scheduled release cycle.
 This workflow doesn't add any new concepts or commands beyond what's required for the Feature Branch Workflow.
 Instead, it assigns very specific roles to different branches and defines how and when they should interact.
 In addition to feature branches, it uses individual branches for preparing, maintaining, and recording releases.
 Of course, you also get all the benefits of the Feature Branch Workflow: pull requests, isolated experiments, and more efficient collaboration.

 Gitflow uses a central server model called origin.
-Instead of a single master branch, this workflow uses two branches to record the history of the project.
-The master branch stores the official release history, and the develop branch serves as an integration branch for features.
+Instead of a single main branch, this workflow uses two branches to record the history of the project.
+The main branch stores the official release history, and the develop branch serves as an integration branch for features.
 Feature branches may branch off from develop branch and must merge back into develop.
-Release branches may branch off from the develop branch and must merge back into the develop and master branches.
-For hotfixes, you use the hotfix branch, which is cut from the master branch, and then merged back into the master and develop branches.
+Release branches may branch off from the develop branch and must merge back into the develop and main branches.
+For hotfixes, you use the hotfix branch, which is cut from the main branch, and then merged back into the main and develop branches.

 #### Forking Branch Workflow